aghabekyanmilena/Mad_Libs/README.md

 ## Contributing:
     Contributions are welcome!
 If you have ideas for additional Mad Libs templates or improvements to the code, feel free to open an issue or submit a pull request on GitHub.

-## License:
-    This code is provided under the MIT License.

 ## Acknowledgments:
     This project was inspired by the classic Mad Libs game, providing entertainment and creativity through wordplay.
 Special thanks to the creators of Mad Libs and to the open-source community for their contributions to Python and programming libraries used in this project.